Professional Experience in Speech Pathology

 In order for students to attend a placement in a NSW Ministry of Health facility or other NSW service or facility, they must meet the following criteria... see placement requirements.

-Please note: Requests to travel to High Risk Countries will usually not be approved.
+Please note: Requests to travel to High Risk Countries require an additional layer of UON risk assessment approval.
+Students should be aware that applications to High Risk Countries may not be approved.
 A high risk country is any country to which the Department of Foreign Affairs and Trade (DFAT) advisories warn travellers to "reconsider" or "advise not to" travel to.
 Refer to smartraveller.gov.au for up to date travel ratings.